How to Set recordId in LWC Quick Action in Salesforce

 🔹 Introduction

-Lightning Web Components (LWC) can be used as Quick Actions on Salesforce record pages—making it easy to build forms, modals, and automation.
+Lightning Web Components (LWC) can be used as Quick Actions on Salesforce record pages.

-One of the most common questions developers face is: “How do I get the recordId inside an LWC Quick Action?”
+A very common question developers ask is: “How do I get the recordId inside an LWC Quick Action?”

 • Fetching existing values